JakeJMattson/SpamBot/README.md

 ### Setting up Selenium
 <p align="justify">
-To use the Selenium WebDriver, first download the Java language bindings from the link above.
+To use the Selenium WebDriver, first download the Java
+<a href="https://www.seleniumhq.org/download/">language bindings</a>.
 Next, download the WebDriver binaries of your choice for your desired browser.
 The code is currently configured for
 <a href="https://sites.google.com/a/chromium.org/chromedriver/downloads">Google Chrome</a>,